tgamet42/TG-react-refresher/README.md

 Using MongoDB Compass add Collection Articles to my-blog-db and add data from ExampleArticlesForMongoDB.json Using MongoDB Compass add Collection Users to my-blog-db and add data from ExampleUsersForMongoDB.json

-The default MongoDB port number is assumed, and localhost is used, below
+The default MongoDB port number is assumed, and localhost is used.

 The API calls maintain a similar structure to the names of pages in which they are used.

 Start this backend from my-blog-backend with npx nodemon src/server.js

-Leave the default use of localhost and port 8000, or make appropriate changes The setup is rather permissive, and only suitable or development use
+Leave the default use of localhost and port 8000, or make appropriate changes The setup is rather permissive, and only suitable for development use

-App.js as main() entry for Thomas Gamet's refresher coding on React and client-server architectures.
+App.js is the frontend entry for Thomas Gamet's refresher coding on React and client-server architectures.

 Run this App with the following from my-blog npm run start